Oslo with children

 Other fun activities in Oslo with kids

-Oslo has a lot more fun things to offer for families.
-Here are some additional tips
+Oslo has so much more to offer for families.
+Here are a few more tips:

 Visit the Royal Palace